 2.5.7.
 The fulfilment of the provisions of paragraph 2.5. and its subparagraphs shall be demonstrated to the technical service and tested according to the relevant tests in Annex [X].

-It is recognised that the fulfilment of the requirement in paragraph 2.5.5.may not be fully achieved in other conditions than those for the tests in Annex [X].
+It is recognised that the fulfilment of the requirement in paragraph 2.5. and it’s subparagraphs may not be fully achieved in in situations more severe than those listed in paragraph 2.5 and it’s subparagraphs.
 However, the system shall not deactivate or unreasonably switch the control strategy in these other conditions.
 This shall be demonstrated in accordance with Annex Y [CEL] of this Regulation.
 [Needs rewording]

 2.5.8.
 A single perception malfunction without failure should not induce harzardous event.
 The design strategies put in place shall be described by the vehicle manufacturer and their safety shall be demonstrated to the satisfaction of the technical service in accordance with Annex Y (CEL).